CarlSargunar/Umbraco-Docker/README.md

 # Now Run the site

-This will also create the database
+This will also create the database as a LocalDB

     dotnet run --project UmbDock

+# Turning the site into a Docker App

 ## Modify csProj